Color charge: Quark and gluon fields

 Since gluons carry color charge, two gluons can also interact.
 A typical interaction vertex (called the three gluon vertex) for gluons involves g + g → g.
 This is shown here, along with its color-line representation.
 The color-line diagrams can be restated in terms of conservation laws of color; however, as noted before, this is not a gauge invariant language.
 Note that in a typical non-abelian gauge theory the gauge boson carries the charge of the theory, and hence has interactions of this kind; for example, the W boson in the electroweak theory.
-In the electrostrong theory, the W also carries electric charge, and hence interacts with a photon.
+In the electroweak theory, the W also carries electric charge, and hence interacts with a photon.